 The series you arrive at the park find out the show times and the times at which the characters that you would like to meet will be out as well is exactly where they will be.
 Make sure that you factor time into your days so that you don’t miss the characters that your children are really looking forward to seeing.

-You can buy either daily or annual photo passes which will get you unlimited digital Photos because the park.
+You can buy either daily or annual photo passes which will get you unlimited digital Photos while you are in the park.
 The day that we bought ours, we purchased to annual Photo passes that can be used across the Merlin Merlin attractions at a discounted price of £60.
 These can be purchased from the photo shop on the left hand side tower street as you into the park.
 These passes enable you to collect digital copies of your photos from all of the rides that offer pictures, plus the CBeebies photo studio, so we felt that they were good value.

 You can download the free Pic Solve app to view all of your digital photos from the park.